IntelliTect/Coalesce/docs/concepts/include-tree.md

 ### Custom Data Sources

 In most cases, you don't have to worry about creating an `IncludeTree`.
 When using the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source) (or a derivative), the structure of the `.Include` and `.ThenInclude` calls will be captured automatically and be turned into an `IncludeTree`.
+Projected queries are also supported, although very complex projections might not capture all paths - please open an issue if you find a scenario that doesn't work.

 However, there are sometimes cases where you perform complex loading in these methods that involves loading data into the current `DbContext` outside of the `IQueryable` that is returned from the method.
 The most common situation for this is needing to conditionally load related data - for example, load all children of an object where the child has a certain value of a Status property.